Secular Western Buddhism & Meditation Teaching The Dharmadatu Community

 AWARENESS OF BREATH

-This Meditation practice is the foundation practice of almost all of the contemplative traditions, of which Buddhism is but one.
-In time it provides the practitioner with the opportunity to develop a state of mind that is peaceful and quiet and provides a much needed sanctuary from the busyness of our everyday lives.
-Within the silence of the concentrated mind and with the clarity of our disciplined thought process we bring a greater sense of well-being to our lives.
+This Meditation practice is the foundational meditation practice of almost all of the contemplative traditions, of which Buddhism is but one.
+In time, it helps the practitioner develop a quality of mind that is peaceful and quiet and a much-needed sanctuary from the busyness of our everyday lives.
+Within the silence of the concentrated mind and with the clarity of our disciplined thought process, we bring a greater sense of well-being to our lives.

 AWARENESS OF KINDNESS